released our asynchronous VLSI

 Publications (selected) / News / Bio / CV

 My teaching over the years has been in the general area of computer systems.
-I will be teaching EENG 348/CPSC 338 (igital Systems) this Spring.
+I am teaching EENG 348/CPSC 338 in Spring 2019.

 In terms of why I teach classes the way I do, I like some of the